pianokidd03/word-type-identifier/README.md

 10 stars and i will do pronouns, prepositions, and conjunctions :)

-If you find a bug or just want more info concerning this program, give me a shout on gitter (my handle is pianokidd03) or instgram [@steampunkrobotics](https://www.instagram.com/steampunkrobotics/)
+If you find a bug or just want more info concerning this program, give me a shout on instgram [@steampunkrobotics](https://www.instagram.com/steampunkrobotics/)

 Happy coding!